r3oath/hive/README.md

 # Example App

-Want to have a play around with an example implementation of Hive?
+Want to have a play around with an example Hive app?
 Check out the [example-app branch](https://github.com/r3oath/hive/tree/example-app).

 # Docs